-The question of genital warts vs herpes is a common one, but there are several distinct differences between the two.
-Many people confuse genital warts with sores or blisters caused by a herpes infection, because the two afflictions can present very similarly.
-While both the sores and genital warts are symptoms are caused by a sexually transmitted disease, they are caused by different viruses.
+The question of genital warts vs. herpes is common, but there are several distinct differences between the two.
+Many people confuse genital warts with sores or blisters caused by a herpes infection, but different viruses cause them.

 What Are Genital Warts?

 Genital warts are caused by the human papillomavirus, otherwise known as HPV.
-HPV is one of the most common STDs, with the CDC estimating that 80% of people will contract some strain of the virus in their lifetime.
-Like other STDs, HPV is transmitted through intimate skin-to-skin contact, including vaginal, oral and anal sex.
+HPV is the most common STD (sexually transmitted disease) in the United States; most people will contract some strain of the virus in their lifetime.
+Like other STDs, HPV is transmitted through intimate skin-to-skin contact, including vaginal, oral, and anal sex.

-According to the CDC, HPV is a group of more than 150 related viruses, and the different virus types range in severity.
+There are more than 150 types of HPV, and the different virus types range in severity.
 With most forms of HPV, the virus is asymptomatic and will go away on its own, without treatment.
-In other instances, it can cause genital warts and even cancer.
-Certain strains of HPV can cause cancer of the mouth/throat and anus/rectum in both men and women.
-HPV can also cause penile, cervical, vaginal and vulvar cancers.
+Certain strains of HPV, though, cause genital warts.
+Other strains can cause cancers of the cervix, penis, mouth/throat, anus, vagina, and vulva.

 What is Herpes?

-Herpes is a sexually transmitted disease (STD) that is caused by one of two viruses: herpes simplex virus type-1(HSV1) and herpes simplex virus type-2 (HSV2).
-HSV1 is typically known as oral herpes, the virus that can cause cold sores and fever blisters on or around the mouth.
-When people think of genital herpes, they are likely thinking of HSV2.
-While it is true that each virus tends to stay in their respective regions, herpes symptoms are not always exclusive.
-Both viruses can be the cause for oral or genital herpes.
+Herpes is an STD caused by one of two viruses: herpes simplex virus type-1(HSV-1) and herpes simplex virus type-2 (HSV-2).
+HSV-1 is typically known as oral herpes, the virus that can cause cold sores and fever blisters on or around the mouth.
+When people think of genital herpes, they are likely thinking of HSV-2.
+However, both HSV-1 and HSV-2 can cause either oral or genital herpes.

-Herpes, like HPV, is very common in the United States, with the CDC estimating that one in six people in the US has genital herpes and more than half of the US population has oral herpes.
-Like HPV and other STDs, herpes is spread through intimate skin-to-skin contact, including vaginal, anal and oral sex, but also kissing, and any other activity in which infected skin is exposed to a sensitive area, such as the skin on your genitals, mouth and eyes.
-Other areas of skin can be infected if the skin is broken, such as with a cut, rash, burn or other sore.
+Herpes, like HPV, is prevalent in the United States: The CDC estimates that one in six people in the US has genital herpes and that more than half of the US population has oral herpes.
+Like HPV and other STDs, herpes is spread not only through intimate contact, including vaginal, anal, and oral sex, but also kissing and any other activity in which infected skin is exposed to a sensitive area, such as the genitals, mouth, and eyes.

-Depending on the virus type, herpes can cause outbreaks of sores on or around your genitals, including the vagina, vulva, cervix, anus, penis, scrotum, butt and thighs, as well as in or around your lips, mouth or throat.
-The virus is most infectious when an active outbreak is present, but you can still contract herpes from someone who has the virus but is asymptomatic or has never had an outbreak.
-The virus can live in the body for years before any symptoms occur.
+Many people with herpes don’t have outbreaks or may not have an outbreak until years after getting infected.
+When they do develop, herpes sores look like blisters which then break and turn into painful ulcers.
+They can appear on or around the genitals, including the vagina, vulva, cervix, anus, penis, scrotum, butt, and thighs, as well as on the lips or around the mouth.
+The virus is most infectious when the sores are present, but you can still contract herpes from someone who has the virus but is asymptomatic or has never had an outbreak.

-There is no cure for herpes, and the virus does not go away on its own.
-People who contract herpes have the virus for life.
-That being said, herpes is typically asymptomatic, except for periods referred to as “outbreaks” or “flare-ups.”
-Many people who have herpes will experience fewer and fewer outbreaks as time goes on, and the outbreaks will typically lessen in severity.
-Medication is also available to mitigate the symptoms and duration of outbreaks.
+There is no cure for herpes, and the virus does not disappear.
+People with herpes have the virus for life.
+That being said, herpes is typically asymptomatic, except for periods when sores develop, referred to as outbreaks or flare-ups.
+Many people will experience fewer and fewer herpes symptoms as time passes, and the outbreaks will typically lessen in severity.
+Medication is also available to treat the symptoms and shorten the duration of outbreaks.